ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/start/getting-started.dotnet.markdown

 - `Raven.Backup.exe` - A utility for doing backups, [read more](../server/administration/backup-and-restore).
 - `Raven.Smuggler.exe` - A utility for exporting and importing data between servers, [read more](../server/administration/exporting-and-importing-data).
-- `Raven.Monitor.exe` - A utility for monitoring RavenDB using SNMP, [read more](../server/administration/monitoring/snmp).
+- `Raven.Monitor.exe` - A utility for monitoring RavenDB I/O disk rates, [read more](../server/administration/monitoring/disk-io-perf-monitor).
 - `Raven.StorageExporter.exe` - A utility for exporting a database directly from the Esent / Voron data files, [read more](../server/administration/storage-exporter).
 - `Raven.Traffic.exe` - A utility to record and replay requests that are being received by RavenDB, [read more](../server/administration/monitoring/request-tracking).
 - `Raven.ApiToken.exe` - A utility to generate an ApiToken, not through the studio.